HumanSignal/label-studio/docs/source/tags/keypointlabels.md

 meta_description: Customize Label Studio with the KeyPointLabels tag to label keypoints for computer vision machine learning and data science projects.
 ---

-The KeyPointLabels tag creates labeled keypoints.
+The `KeyPointLabels` tag creates labeled keypoints.
 Use to apply labels to identified key points, such as identifying facial features for a facial recognition labeling project.

-Use with the following data types: image
+Use with the following data types: image.

 ### Parameters
+<i> Table 1: Parameters used in `KeyPointLabels` tag. </i>

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |